Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 t_start = time()

-# Ingest the data to the database a chunk at a time
+# Ingest the data to the database a chunk at a time.

-# If we don't do this we can overload the ram and crash the script if the dataset is too big to fit into out available ram.
+# Otherwise the whole file will be loaded into memory.

+# Large files will crash the process.
 for batch in parquet_file.iter_batches(batch_size=100000, columns=needed_columns):

 	# Start batch timer